joedolson/my-tickets/src/readme.txt

 = 1.7.12 =

 * Bug fix: If event has been deleted, exit early in payment UI.
+* Bug fix: Exit in ticket template if event does not exist.
 * Style change on payment page
 * Text change on payment page